sputot/RINO/README.md

 # Visualizing results

 After running an example, all results are in the subdirectory ‘output’.
-The data are provided in the following files :
+They are provided in the following files :
 - ```sumup.txt```: summary of configuration, running time and ranges at the final state of the analysis (part of this information can also be found with more significant digits in ```sumup.yaml```)
 - ```samplesreachset.yaml```: sampled trajectories (used to assess accuracy of reachability results)
 - ```approxreachset.yaml```: over and under-approximated reachset (projected, robust, joint ranges) and accuracy measures (eta, gamma) at each time step

 A python visualization file Visu_output.py is available in the GUI directory.
+It can be run from the analyzer (if variable create-png is set to 1 in the configuration file) but you can also run it separately, provided that the above data files are presen tn the output subdirectory of RINO.
-It is run from the analyzer but you can also run it from the GUI directory, for example (for an interactive analysis and to produce .png files only for variables x[1] and x[2]) by:
+For example, for an interactive analysis (prints the figures on screen, otherwise the files are simply saved in the output directory) and to produce figures only for variables x[1] and x[2]), by:
 ```
 cd GUI; python3 Visu_output.py --interactive=1 --printvar=-1-2; cd ..
 ```